FIU Panthers: Volleyball

-FIU's indoor and sand volleyball teams are both under the helm of Rita Buck-Crockett.
-The indoor volleyball was established in 1974, while in 2013 the sand volleyball team is the newest sport for the athletic program.
-The indoor squad plays their matches at the Ocean Bank Convocation Center and the sand squad plays primarily on sand courts on FIU's main campus.
+FIU's indoor and beach volleyball teams both play in or at the site of the indoor arena, with the indoor program coached by Flavia Siqueira and the beach team coached by Lauren DeTurk.
+The indoor volleyball program was established in 1974, while in 2013 the beach volleyball team became the newest sport at FIU.
+The indoor squad plays their matches at the Ocean Bank Convocation Center and the beach squad plays primarily on sand courts right by the arena.